mimblewimble/grin-rfcs/text/0000-fix-prior-fees.md

 [unresolved-questions]: #unresolved-questions

 How many months should we wait after HF4 before rolling out this code simplification?
-I propose that 3 months is more than enough.
+I propose that 3 months is more than enough, making this RFC acceptable from mid April 2021 onwards.

 ## Future possibilities
 [future-possibilities]: #future-possibilities